Adverse Weather Regulation 101

 b) Pay and Time Reporting

-- Non-Mandatory Employees.
-Under Condition 1, leave-earning SHRA (Subject to Human Resources Act) and EHRA (Exempt from Human Resources Act) non-mandatory employees may use comp time (SHRA employees only), annual leave, or bonus leave for missed work time.
-Comp time, if available, must be used first.
+i.
+Non-Mandatory Employees.
+Under Condition 1, leave-earning SHRA (Subject to the Human Resources Act) and EPS (Exempt Professional Staff) non-mandatory employees may use comp time (SHRA employees only), annual leave, or bonus leave for missed work time.
 With supervisor approval, employees may work from an alternative location.
 If no paid leave is available, employees may take leave without pay.
 Alternatively, employees may be permitted to make up the absence within 90 days at a time mutually agreeable to their supervisor based on departmental need.
 Time not made up within the 90-calendar day period will be charged against annual or bonus leave if available or adjusted from pay.
 Employees who are on approved leave during an adverse weather event will still charge the approved sick, annual, bonus, or comp leave with no provision for make-up time.
+"Make-up" time shall not be subject to any premium pay, with the exception of FLSA-mandated overtime, when applicable.

 “Make-up” time shall not be subject to any premium pay, with the exception of FLSA-mandated overtime, when applicable.